datafold/data-diff/README.md

 ## What is `data-diff`?
 data-diff is a **free, open-source tool** that enables data professionals to detect differences in values between any two tables.
 It's fast, easy to use, and reliable.
 Even at massive scale.

 _Are you a developer with a deep understanding of databases and solid Python knowledge?
-[We're hiring!](https://www.datafold.com/careers)_
+[We're hiring.
+Please apply today!](https://www.datafold.com/careers)_

+### Databases we support

+- PostgreSQL >=10
+- MySQL
+- Snowflake
+- BigQuery
+- Redshift
+- Oracle
+- Presto
+- Databricks
+- Trino
+- Clickhouse
+- Vertica
+- DuckDB
+- SQLite (coming soon)

+#### Detailed information on database connections
+Ready to connect?
+Check out [our documentation](https://docs.datafold.com/os_diff/databases_we_support).

+#### Looking for a database not on the list?
+If a database is not on the list, we'd still love to support it.
+[Please open an issue](https://github.com/datafold/data-diff/issues) to discuss it.

 ## Documentation